 It Doesn't Cost as Much as You Think

 One of the most common myths about study abroad is that it is not affordable.
 We are here to say - study abroad doesn't cost as much as you think!
-With more than $350,000 in scholarships, financial aid, and low-cost options, we can help you find a program that fits your financial needs.
+With scholarships, financial aid, and low-cost options, we can help you find a program that fits your financial needs.

 Did you know study abroad programs are available that cost the same - or less - than studying on-campus?!
-List of low-cost programs coming soon!
+Check out our list of good-value study abroad programs.

 Do you know how much you pay to attend TTU?
 You would be surprised how many students cannot answer that question!
-The total estimated cost of attendance for 2020-2021 is $27,156 for undergraduate residents.
+The total estimated cost of attendance for 2023-2024 is $29,086 for undergraduate residents with additional fees charged to Business and Engineering undergraduates.
 You can use this number to compare program costs.

 Some tips to consider:

 - Many TTU students choose to study abroad in European locations.
 Do you know where some of the most expensive places to live are located?
 In Europe.

 - Consider choosing a program off the beaten path.
 The cost of living in these locations may be more affordable.
 Also, choosing a less-common study abroad destination will give you a competitive edge when applying for scholarships.

 - It may seem counter-intuitive, but a semester program is often more cost-effective than a short-term program.
 Also, fewer students study abroad for a semester which means you'll have a better shot at scholarships because there is less competition.

 - Make sure you're comparing apples to apples.
 Some students choose short-term or summer